 Flashing: This indicates a fault with the oil level sensor.

-|Gearbox Fault||High / Medium||The cog containing an exclamation mark indicates a gearbox fault.
+Description: The cog containing an exclamation mark indicates a gearbox fault.
 This fault light may illuminate in yellow or red.
-Symbol may be illuminated along with a message.||Red: Clutch overheating, stop vehicle to allow gearbox / clutch to cool down.
-Wait for warning light to go out else clutch may be damaged.
+Symbol may be illuminated along with a message.

-Red: Gearbox fault – stop vehicle and do not continue driving.
+- Red: Gearbox fault – stop vehicle and do not continue driving.

-Yellow: Gearbox fault, you can continue driving with restrictions.
+- Yellow: Gearbox fault, you can continue driving with restrictions.

-Yellow: Gearbox too hot.
+- Yellow: Gearbox too hot.
 Adapt your driving until light goes out.

-|Service||Medium||The SEAT Leon spanner warning light indicates that a service is required.||One of the following messages should appear in the information display alongside the spanner warning light:
+Action to take: One of the following messages should appear in the information display alongside the spanner warning light:

 - Service now!

-● Request an inspection.
+- Request an inspection.

-● Oil service required!
+- Oil service required!